cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 ### General hashing

-It's up for a debate whether the hashing function should be changed for the whole CometBFT or just transactions.
+The suggested solution could've been used to change the hashing function for all structs, not just transactions.
+But the implification of that change is quite significant.
+For example, if the chain is using a different hashing scheme, then it looses IBC-compatibility.
+The IBC modules assumes fixed hashing scheme.
+The destination chain needs to know the hashing function of the source chain in order to verify the validators hash.

 ## Alternative Approaches

 1. Do nothing => not flexible.
 2. Add `HashFn` argument to `NewNode` and pass this function down the stack => complicates the code.
-3. Limit the scope of the solution described below to transaction hashing (do not change header's hash, evidence's hash, etc.).
-SHA256 is a standard and we may decide to hardcode it everywhere and disallow changing it => ?
+3. Allow changing the hashing function for all structs => breaks IBC compatibility (see 'General hashing' above).

 ## Decision